CaswellRyder/FA24-CSCI-B351-Housing-Market-Prediction/README.md

 - [License](#license)

 ## Overview
-The Housing Market Prediction project leverages machine learning to estimate the current and future value of homes based on address data, with a focus on the Bloomington, Indiana housing market.
+The Housing Market Prediction project leverages machine learning to estimate the current and future value of homes based on address data, with a focus on the State of California housing market.
 This project uses data preprocessing, feature engineering, and prediction models to achieve accurate results.

 ## Team
 | Name | Email | GitHub |